 15. ICICI Bank Canada

 ICICI Bank Canada is owned by the prominent ICICI Bank Limited based in India, and ranks among the top four banks in its home country.
-While targeted to Canadian newcomers, it offers a comprehensive range of financial services, encompassing chequing and savings accounts, credit cards, investments, loans, and business banking accounts available to almost anyone.
+While targeted to Canadian newcomers, it offers a comprehensive range of financial services available to almost anyone, such as: chequing and savings accounts, credit cards, investments, loans, and business banking accounts.

-There are physical branches in Calgary, Brampton, Mississauga, Scarborough, and Delta.
-But even though ICICI Bank boasts a brick-and-mortar presence in a few cities, it largely serves as an online bank for the majority of Canadians residing outside these major cities.
+But guess what?
+This online bank also has physical branches in Calgary, Brampton, Mississauga, Scarborough, and Delta.
+Even though ICICI Bank boasts a brick-and-mortar presence in a few cities, it largely serves as an online bank for the majority of Canadians residing outside these major cities.

 Their HiVALUE Chequing Account is a special online bank account offering a versatile everyday banking solution.
 Customers earn 0.15% annual interest on balances exceeding $2,500.
 A monthly charge of $9.95 applies, although it can be waived by maintaining a minimum daily closing balance of $3,000.